top of page

 Regular Cleaning to Prevent Damage

-Dirt, bird droppings, and plant debris can accumulate on garden statues, causing stains or surface damage.
-Cleaning your outdoor garden decor regularly keeps them looking fresh and prevents long-term harm.
+Dirt, bird droppings, and plant debris can accumulate on garden statues.
+This can cause stains or surface damage.
+Cleaning your outdoor decor regularly keeps them looking fresh and prevents long-term harm.

 Here’s a simple cleaning routine: